The Complete Guide to Wedding Family Photo Etiquette

 Photo @lexigracephoto

-If you're comfortable seeing each other before walking down the aisle, this timing can be absolutely magical.
-The light is usually softer earlier in the day, everyone's energy is fresh, and you'll have more flexibility with your schedule.
-This approach works especially well for immediate family portraits with parents and siblings, smaller intimate groupings that mean the most to you, and photos that require specific lighting or scenic locations.
+If you’re comfortable seeing each other before the ceremony, this window can work beautifully.
+Light is typically softer earlier in the day, everyone’s energy is fresh, and the schedule is more flexible than it will be post-ceremony.
+It works especially well for immediate family portraits — parents, siblings, the combinations that matter most — and for any shots that require specific lighting or a particular location.

 Immediately After the Ceremony